MileHacker Logo

 Geographical Context

 Yaounde sits at the geographical heart of Cameroon, positioned within the country's Centre Region.
-This not on the coast location places it approximately 200 kilometers (124 miles) east of the Atlantic coast, giving it a distinct climate and landscape compared to the coastal city of Douala.
+This not by the sea location places it approximately 200 kilometers (124 miles) east of the Atlantic coast, giving it a distinct climate and landscape compared to the coastal city of Douala.
 Thi's height at an elevation of also provides cooler evenings, a pleasant respite from the daytime warmth.

 The City of Seven Hills

-The terrain surrounding Yaounde defines its character, giving rise to its well-known moniker, the "City of Seven Hills."
-These hills, part of the broader South Cameroon Plateau, create an undulating landscape that affects the city’s arrangement and numerous viewpoints for beautiful vistas.
+The terrain surrounding Yaounde defines its nature, giving rise to its well-known moniker, the "City of Seven Hills."
+These hills, part of the broader South Cameroon Plateau, form an undulating landscape that affects the city’s layout and numerous viewpoints for beautiful vistas.
 Lush tropical rainforest previously covered much of this area, and remnants of this dense vegetation still surround the city.

 Historical Milestones